leeandher/leander.xyz/src/pages/notes/Learn Node/1 - Setup and Core Concepts.md

-# Learn Node

-_A compilation of useful notes and tricks that could come in handy in the future.
-Better to be safe than sorry!_

----

 ## MongoDB and ENV

 In order to set up a MongoDB database (or any sort of database for that matter), it's best practice to create a `.env` file, which contains the app's sensitive information